wilsonj806/todolet/README.md

   npm run server
 ```

+## Testing

+Tests for this project are located in `./specs/`.

+Test coverage report is linked in this [Coveralls repo](https://coveralls.io/github/wilsonj806/another-todo)

 ### Using TypeScript

 **NOTE** As this project uses a large amount of TypeScript, a code editor/ IDE with TypeScript support is **STRONGLY** recommended.